aeternity/tutorials/smart-contract-usage-in-javascript-sdk.md

 # TUTORIAL: Smart Contract usage with the Javascript SDK

-This tutorial explains how to use the æternity javascrip SDK to create smart contracts and interact with them in the æternity network.
+This tutorial explains how to use the æternity javascript SDK to create smart contracts and interact with them in the æternity network.

 ## Prerequisites